-Lost Roanoke Colony Found - Maps, Artifacts and DNA Evidence
+Lost Roanoke Colony of 1585 is Found: Evidence in Maps, Artifacts and DNA

 A key word left for the Governor returning from sea was "Croatoan"